 - Find your focus.
 The best articles narrow in on a particular topic.
 For example, if you are writing about heart disease, narrow your focus by writing about health disparities by race for heart disease patients, or treating heart disease in youth.
 Both of these topics are much more specific, and interesting, than glossing over heart disease as an illness more broadly.
 Better yet, write from personal experience as the doctor treating the patient(s) or as the patient receiving treatment.

 - Write a headline that packs a punch.
 A headline is designed to catch the reader’s eye and introduce the topic you are writing about.
 Great articles are often passed by because of a weak and uninteresting headline.
 A headline does not need to be a complete sentence.
-Pro tip: write your headline last.
+Pro tip: write your headline last for maximum effectiveness.

 - Hook your reader from the start.
 You can hook your reader by, well, writing a great “hook.”
 A hook is a sentence that grabs your reader’s attention and makes them want to keep reading.
 A hook could be an anecdote, shocking statistic, or bold statement.
 Other than your headline, this is your opportunity to peak the reader’s interest.